-House Bill (HB) 95 and Senate Bill (SB) 110 are much-needed bills to help reduce insulin costs for some of the 474,456 Kentuckians with diabetes, roughly 1 in 7 adults in the commonwealth.
-Under the proposals, sponsored by Representative Danny Bentley and Senator Phillip Wheeler, cost sharing for insulin could not exceed $30 per 30-day supply of any kind of insulin.
-By improving insulin affordability, the legislation would especially help low-income Kentuckians who would otherwise struggle to purchase needed medication.
+House Bill (HB) 95 was signed by the governor and will provide much-needed help to reduce insulin costs for some of the 474,456 Kentuckians with diabetes, roughly 1 in 7 adults in the commonwealth beginning January 1, 2022.
+Under the bill, sponsored by Representative Danny Bentley, cost sharing for insulin will not exceed $30 per 30-day supply of any kind of insulin.
+By improving insulin affordability, the legislation will especially help low-income Kentuckians who would otherwise struggle to purchase needed medication.

 Health coverage is expensive; insulin is very expensive